 And since I somehow miraculously qualified for Boston at CIM in December of 2013, Boston it was.

-I think one thing that John did have to learn the hard way about me is that I am a habitual worrier, and to compensate for the undue stress I put upon myself, I plan.
+I am a habitual worrier, and to compensate for the undue stress I put upon myself, I plan.
 And I plan well in advance so I can visualize that race in my head over and over.
 And over.
 AND OVER!
-When he and I were able to finally meet up before the race, like a few hours before my flight left, I had already researched the Interwebs to death, reading and re-reading countless articles how to run this race well (you know, because the other two times I've run it weren't so stellar) and I came up with my own game plan for race day in hopes of squeaking out another BQ there.
-I compared my way-too-many detailed notes with John's simple take and together we came up with a master plan (note: Marathon Pace (MP) = 9:02):
+I had already researched the Interwebs to death, reading and re-reading countless articles on how to run this race well (you know, because the other two times I've run it weren't so stellar) and I came up with my own game plan for race day in hopes of squeaking out another BQ there.
+I compared my way-too-many detailed notes and came up with a master plan (note: Marathon Pace (MP) = 9:02):

 Miles 1-4: MP -10 seconds

 Miles 11-16: MP -10 seconds